jpfyoder/pt-arqmath/README.md

 ## Getting Started: Indexing

-Some quick indexing and retrieval tests are provided by the `arqmath-test` bash script.
+Some quick indexing and retrieval tests are provided by the `arqmath-index` bash script.
 The script has flags you can modify, for example to return index statistics, the lexicon produced after tokenization, whether to produce an index for posts/formulas/both, and a flag to control tokenization by PyTerrier  (e.g., stemming and stopword removal).

-If you issue `./arqmath-test` without arguments, you should see the following:
+If you issue `./arqmath-index` without arguments, you should see the following:

 ```
 usage: index_arqmath.py [-h] [-m | -mp] [-l] [-s] [-t TOKENS] [-d] xmlFile